 By Andrew Jones: Preston North End Under-18s came from behind to secure their fifth league win of the season with a 3-2 victory over Port Vale U18s in the Youth Alliance North West division.

-North End Under-16 attacker Tyrhys Dolan netted a header to cancel out Lucas Green-Birch’s early strike before Michael Howard and Oscar O’Neil scored either side of a Matthew Ward stunner as the home side claimed all three points to remain fifth in the table.
+North End Under-16 attacker Tyrhys Dolan netted a header to cancel out Lucas Green-Birch’s early strike before Mike Howard and Oscar O’Neil scored either side of a Matthew Ward stunner as the home side claimed all three points to remain fifth in the table.

 Vale went into the game unbeaten in their last five outings in all competitions and were well on their way to extending that run when they opened the scoring after just four minutes as keeper James Cottam failed to keep out Green-Birch’s low driven strike.

 The hosts were back on levels terms almost immediately when Kamol Campbell’s cross was misjudged by Vale stopper Dequan Crockwell, leaving Dolan unmarked at the far post to nod home.

 And North End completed the reversal on 13 minutes when the increasingly influential O’Neil slid an inch-perfect ball through to Howard, who coolly placed the ball beyond the onrushing Crockwell.